ncatlab/nlab-content/pages/310.md

 #### Proofs

-We prove the lemma and theorem of the preceding section.
+We prove the lemma and theorems of the preceding section.

 +-- {: .proof}
 ###### Proof of lemma